 When a senior draws out small letters that seem very crowded and close together, regardless of adequate writing space, this may indicate that the individual is suffering from Parkinson’s disease.
 Handwriting will often take this compact form and continue to decrease in size to the point that the writing is difficult, if not impossible for someone to read.
 This writing style may be notable even before the initial diagnosis has been made.
 If you think your aging loved one has Parkinson’s, be sure to speak with a doctor as soon as possible so they can help determine the best plan of action and options for Parkinson’s care in Phoenix.

 A family member who notices a variation in the actual letters that a senior writes.
 They may become larger and smaller at random points throughout a sentence, lacking a normal pattern.
 This is often a warning sign of Alzheimer’s disease.
 If you notice this change in your loved one’s handwriting, also take note of the speed that they write at, which should be rather slow.
 Once a senior has been diagnosed with Alzheimer’s and requires specialty Alzheimer’s care in Phoenix, you may notice that their letters are now written in a jumbled manner.
 This often occurs as brain function declines and the senior experiences difficulty in remembering what they were writing.

 Changes in a senior’s handwriting do not always point to a more serious condition, however should be checked out by a medical professional to rule out the possibility.

-For more information about senior health, please don’t hesitate to contact Home Care Assistance, a leading provider of non-medical home care in Phoenix.
+For more information about senior health, please don’t hesitate to contact Phoenix Home Care Assistance, a leading provider of non-medical senior care.
 Our Care Managers can discuss the individual needs of your aging loved one and can help you create a tailored care plan that provides them with the in-home assistance they need and deserve.
-Dial 602-388-1085 to schedule a free, no obligation consultation today.
+Dial 602-362-7554 to schedule a free, no obligation consultation today.